 "Who would have ever thought a vehicle could talk to another vehicle?"
 LaHood said at the media event, adding this next generation of safety technology offers "real promise" for making roads safer and could prevent or reduce up to 80 percent of crashes involving non-impaired drivers.

 The Model Deployment is a $25-million pilot effort with approximately 80 percent of the funding provided by the U.S. Department of Transportation.
-Roughly 500 drivers have volunteered so far to have their vehicles equipped with the technology and will test it in real life scenarios.
+After the initial testing, roughly 500 drivers have volunteered to have their vehicles equipped with the technology and will test it in real life scenarios.

 The installation of equipment in these cars will allow DOT to closely monitor driver behavior to determine if crashes are being averted.
 For example, if a driver is texting behind the wheel, altering his driving behavior, the system could warn a driver about to crash into that person's vehicle, avoiding a potential collision.
 DOT will evaluate the real world data to determine if the technologies should be applied on a broad scale.